SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/connect-email-doc/connect-google-workspace.md

 * **[SuperOffice Inbox][1]**

     Not able to use WebTools to set up your email?
-We'll help you set up your [SuperOffice Inbox][1] without it.
+We'll help you set up your SuperOffice Inbox without it.

 * **[Gmail link integration][2]**

-    [Gmail Link][2] connects your Gmail account to SuperOffice CRM and helps you work more productively with emails.
+    Gmail Link connects your Gmail account to SuperOffice CRM and helps you work more productively with emails.

 ## Document ![icon][img2]

 * **[Google Workspace documents][3]**

-    The [Google Workspace integration][3] for documents enables you to work effortlessly with documents from SuperOffice CRM.
+    The Google Workspace integration for documents enables you to work effortlessly with documents from SuperOffice CRM.

 ## Diary & invitations ![icon][img3]

 * **[SuperOffice Inbox][1]**

-    Set up your [SuperOffice Inbox][1] without WebTools to get the invitations sent to your inbox in your SuperOffice Diary.
+    Set up your SuperOffice Inbox without WebTools to get the invitations sent to your inbox in your SuperOffice Diary.

 * **[Synchronizer for SuperOffice][4]**

-    Keep appointments, tasks, and contacts in sync between Google calendar and SuperOffice using [Synchronizer for SuperOffice][4].
+    Keep appointments, tasks, and contacts in sync between Google calendar and SuperOffice using Synchronizer for SuperOffice.
 You install it from SuperOffice App Store.

 ## Install integrations/applications

 * [Set up SuperOffice Inbox][1]
 * [Install Gmail Link][2]
 * [Install Google Workspace][3]
-* [Install Synchronizer for SuperOffice][4]
+* [Install Synchronizer for SuperOffice][4] form SuperOffice App Store

 <!-- Referenced links -->
 [1]: ../../../email/inbox/learn/setup.md